sap-tutorials/sap-build-process-automation/tutorials/spa-dropdown-value-help-filtering-test/spa-dropdown-value-help-filtering-test.md

 5. In the **Customer Name** field, if you enter anything, the records will get filtered accordingly.

     <!-- border -->![Action Project](010.png)

+    > The filtering is implemented only on the number of records mentioned in $top parameter of actions project, since only those records are fetched and shown.

     You have successfully completed releasing and deploying your project and tested the dropdown filtering in the Order Processing form.